SteveHodge/assistantdm/readme.txt

 * implement StatisticsCollection for Attacks
 * implement caster levels with saving to website. (probably easiest to have a dedicated field for the relevant ability for rememorising, to be eventually replaced with a system that knows what modifiers are temporary and therefore shouldn't be counted)
 * implement periodic special abilities and item uses/charges.
-* move definitions of FeatDefinition, ClassFeatureDefinition, and BuffFactory to XML. (also Skills)
+* move definitions of FeatDefinition, ClassFeatureDefinition, and BuffFactory to XML.
 * clarify how Feature "types" should work (simply the class or explicit field). clarify how Feature "source" should work.
 * expand to allow override effects (property changes already implemented for buffs).
 * implement items. probably better to rename Feature to Effect or something more generic.